Architecting Success: The Core Components of a GenAI System Explained

-Building generative AI products is not like shipping a traditional CRUD application.
-You might have a brilliant vision, but if you lack a deep understanding of the core components of a genai system, your sprints will inevitably stall.
+Building generative AI products is fundamentally different from shipping a traditional CRUD application.
+You might have a brilliant strategic vision, but if you lack a deep understanding of the core components of a GenAI system, your sprints will inevitably stall, and your budget will evaporate.

 The Core Components of a GenAI System Explained for Agile Teams